ixiaopan/blog/content/post/linear-regression-01.md

 $$

-Since we have many data points, we need to sum up them all to evaluate the overall errors.
+where $y_i$ is the true value and $y_i'$ is our predictedd value.
+Since we have many data points, we need to sum them up to evaluate the overall errors.

 ### error

 Unfortunately, some error terms will cancel out when you do this calculation directly.

 $$